Dmaina5054/Dart-Code-Recipes/README.md

 1. A base class: this is a clear end-state that is checked for such as with if(times <0)
 2. A recursive case: this ends with a recursive call with a change of state such as addon(original +additional, additional, times=5) call the recursive function with similar parameters that have changed a given value which will determine when condition to end recursion(base class) will be met.

-Anny scenarion that can be accomplished with recursion can also be accomplished with iteractive loops.
+Any scenarion that can be accomplished with recursion can also be accomplished with iteractive loops.
 Better to use iteractive loops since recursive call of a function requires that new memory be set aside for all its parameters and local variables.

-*Fibonacci Sequence*
-*Factorial*
+<h2>Summary</h2>
+Making the same function call will always result in the same result, if the arguments provided to the function are exactly the same.
+Atomicity

+<strong>Dart Data Structures</strong>